Embird Embroidery Software

 Main Settings

 Pattern defines the texture of the fill's cover stitches.
-The user can define up to five custom patterns in Main Menu > Gadgets > Fragment Editors > User's Patterns.
-The pattern effect is created by the layout of needle points within the rows of stitches.
-Therefore, the length of stitches in the fill is determined by distance of the needle points in the pattern.
+Users can define up to five custom patterns via Main Menu > Gadgets > Fragment Editors > User's Patterns.
+The pattern effect is achieved through the specific arrangement of needle points within the stitch rows; consequently, the distance between these needle points determines the stitch length.

 Texture of cover stitches of the fill